Cu7ious/holbertonschool-low_level_programming/0x04-pointers_arrays_strings/README.md

-6-puts2.c                     // prints one char out of 2 of a string, followed by a new line 7-puts_half.c                 // prints half of a string, followed by a new line 8-print_array.c               // prints n elements of an array of integers, followed by a new line 9-strcpy.c                    // copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest
+6-puts2.c                     // prints one char out of 2 of a string, followed by a new line 7-puts_half.c                 // prints half of a string, followed by a new line 8-print_array.c               // prints n elements of an array of integers, followed by a new line 9-strcpy.c                    // copies the string pointed by src, including the terminating null byte,
+                                 to the buffer pointed to by dest 100-atoi.c                    // convert a string to an integer
 ```